EarthShip Concept

 esthetic is sometimes tricky - the resolution between

-the plan, elevations and masses in specific.
+the plan, elevations and masses in specific presents design challenges which have to be carefully met.
 This

-make the circular building one of the most challenging
+make the circular building one of the most difficult

 III Concept Sketch - 1997 |